Hierarchical Importance Sampling for Estimating Occupation Time for SDE Solutions: Introduction

 A crucial feature that emerges when applying the proposed MLIS approach is that the variance at the coarse level decreases to zero as the desired accuracy is refined.
 This behavior contrasts with the standard MLMC setting, where the single‑level variance is assumed to be bounded across all discretization levels of the SDE.
 Similar variance‑decay phenomena have been observed in other settings, such as particle approximations of McKean--Vlasov SDEs, where the estimator variance decreases with the system size due to the propagation of chaos~\cite{bossy1997stochastic}.
 This observation motivated the work in this study to extend the classical complexity theorem of MLMC~\cite{giles2015multilevel} to a more general setting.
 This work analyzes several scenarios and demonstrates that, in certain cases, MLIS can achieve better computational rates than the standard MLMC method due to the decay of the single-level variance.

+A further contribution of this work is the formulation of a necessary and sufficient condition under which MLIS outperforms SLIS.
+To ensure that this condition is satisfied in the occupation time case, we introduce a smoothing of both the drift \eqref{drift} and the observable \eqref{observable}, which enhances the decay rate of the multilevel variance.
+Moreover, we show that the proposed common-likelihood MLIS formulation preserves this improved decay under IS.
+Since smoothing modifies the original problem, we also analyze the induced smoothing error and prove that it is negligible, ensuring that the resulting smoothed MLIS estimator remains unbiased for the occupation time.

-The contributions of this paper are summarized as follows. \begin{itemize} \item An optimal SLIS estimator is developed to estimate the right tail of the CCDF of the occupation time, exploiting the connection between IS and SOC. \item The preprocessing cost is incorporated into the total computational work of the IS estimator, allowing a quantitative analysis of the trade-off between the control accuracy and variance reduction for a minimal computational cost. \item The SLIS framework is extended to the MLIS approach by combining the proposed SLIS with the MLMC method to improve computational efficiency. \item A novel common-likelihood MLIS approach is introduced, including an analysis of its influence on the variance and its benefit in reducing the total work. \item A necessary and sufficient condition for MLIS to outperform SLIS is derived. \item An optimization strategy is proposed for the total work of MLIS that accounts for the sampling and preprocessing costs of solving the auxiliary HJB. \item The classical MLMC complexity theorem is extended to a more general setting, where the single-level variance decays as the accuracy requirement is refined, demonstrating that MLIS can achieve complexity rates of better than 2 in such cases. \end{itemize}
+The contributions of this paper are summarized as follows. \begin{itemize} \item An optimal SLIS estimator is developed to estimate the right tail of the CCDF of the occupation time, exploiting the connection between IS and SOC. \item The preprocessing cost is incorporated into the total computational work of the IS estimator, allowing a quantitative analysis of the trade-off between the control accuracy and variance reduction for a minimal computational cost. \item The SLIS framework is extended to the MLIS approach by combining the proposed SLIS with the MLMC method to improve computational efficiency. \item A novel common-likelihood MLIS approach is introduced, including an analysis of its influence on the variance and its benefit in reducing the total work. \item A necessary and sufficient condition for MLIS to outperform SLIS is derived. \item An optimization strategy is proposed for the total work of MLIS that accounts for the sampling and preprocessing costs of solving the auxiliary HJB. \item The classical MLMC complexity theorem is extended to a more general setting, where the single-level variance decays as the accuracy requirement is refined, demonstrating that MLIS can achieve complexity rates of better than 2 in such cases. \item In the setting of occupation-time estimation, a smoothing procedure for both the drift and the observable is introduced to improve the variance decay and ensure that the necessary condition for MLIS to outperform SLIS is satisfied. \item The resulting smoothing error is analyzed and shown to be negligible, guaranteeing that the proposed smoothed MLIS estimator remains unbiased while achieving a lower computational cost than SLIS. \end{itemize}